LucifersCircle/webOS-Token-Refresh/README.md

 ## Questions

 If you have any questions or need further assistance, feel free to open an issue.
+I made this because a certain website stopped letting me make 1 request per day for free to renew my dev mode session, and I wanted to make it easy on myself to "set and forget" it for real this time.